Last modified: May 12, 2021

 This interface allows you to configure an email address to forward incoming emails to another address.
-This is useful if, for example, you want to use one email address to check emails addressed to multiple accounts.
-You can also discard email or send (pipe) email to a program.
+This is useful if, for example, you want to use one email account to receive emails addressed to multiple addresses without having an account for each.
+Additionally, multiple email addresses can receive the same email.
+You can also set the server to discard email or send (pipe) email to a program.

 To manage forwarders for a specific domain on your account, select the desired domain from the Managing menu.